Graded strength of comparative illusions is explained by Bayesian inference: Introduction

 The (typically undetected) anomaly in (\ref{ex:ci-sentence}) is that there is no degree or quantity provided by the \textit{than} clause that can be plausibly compared with the quantity of people in the main clause, making the whole sentence nonsensical.
 The anomaly becomes obvious when the elided verb phrase (\textit{been to Russia}) is made explicit as in (\ref{ex:ci-sentence-expand}).
 Comprehenders overwhelmingly accept (\ref{ex:ci-sentence}) at first sight and only realize after careful consideration that they are unsure of its meaning \parencite{liberman2018, pullum2004, pullum2009}.

-In striking parallel to research on visual illusions, language illusions have historically been explained as the result of errorful heuristic processing \parencite[e.g.,][]{ferreira2003misinterpretation, ferreira2007good} or shallow processing \parencite{sanford2002depth}, but have recently been offered an alternative explanation via a general Bayesian theory of language comprehension: \textit{noisy channel inference}, according to which comprehenders interpret language by relying on Bayes' rule to integrate their percept of the noisy linguistic signal with top-down prior expectations about plausible meanings that their interlocutor likely intends to convey \parencite{gibson_rational_2013,levy_noisy-channel_2008}.
+In striking parallel to research on visual illusions, language illusions have historically been explained as the result of errorful heuristic processing \parencite{christianson_when_2016,ferreira2003misinterpretation, ferreira2007good,paape_quadruplex_2020} or shallow processing \parencite{sanford2002depth}, but have recently been offered an alternative explanation via a general Bayesian theory of language comprehension: \textit{noisy channel inference}, according to which comprehenders interpret language by relying on Bayes' rule to integrate their percept of the noisy linguistic signal with top-down prior expectations about plausible meanings that their interlocutor likely intends to convey \parencite{gibson_rational_2013,levy_noisy-channel_2008}.
 Intuitively, noisy channel theories predict that language illusions will occur when the anomalous input is similar in form and meaning to something that a speaker would be likely to say.
 Formally, noisy channel theories predict that illusions will occur when the \textit{posterior probability} $p(s_i|s_p)$ of an intended sentence $s_i$ given a perceived (illusory) sentence $s_p$ is high:

-As shown, the posterior is proportional to both the prior probability over intended sentences (or meanings) $p(s_i)$ and the likelihood $p(s_p|s_i)$ of $s_i$ being corrupted into $s_p$ by transmission over a noisy channel that is susceptible to production, perception, and environmental noise.
-This view has recently been shown to both accommodate and make novel successful predictions about a growing range of language illusion types \parencite{hahn2022resource,zhang_noisy-channel_2023,zhang_comparative_2024,zhang_memory-based_2024,ryskin_agreement_2021}.
+As shown in Eq.\ref{eq:bayes}, the posterior is proportional to both the prior probability over intended sentences (or meanings) $p(s_i)$ and the likelihood $p(s_p|s_i)$ of $s_i$ being corrupted into $s_p$ by transmission over a noisy channel that is susceptible to production, perception, and environmental noise.
+This view has recently been shown to both accommodate and make novel successful predictions about a growing range of language illusion types \parencite{hahn2022resource,qian2023comprehenders,ryskin_agreement_2021,zhang_noisy-channel_2023,zhang_comparative_2024}.